jingjing2222/react-native-epub-json/README.md

 The project is organized as a monorepo with two main packages:

-- `packages/epub_to_rn_rust`: Contains the core Rust source code for the EPUB parsing and conversion logic.
+- `packages/react-native-epub-json-rust`: Contains the core Rust source code for the EPUB parsing and conversion logic.
 This is where all development happens.
-- `packages/epub_to_rn`: The distributable NPM package.
-The build artifacts from `epub_to_rn_rust` are placed here.
+- `packages/react-native-epub-json`: The distributable NPM package.
+The build artifacts from `react-native-epub-json-rust` are placed here.
 This is the package you would publish or consume in another project.

 ## How It Works